Arizona Debt Relief

 Average Income and Employment

 The average household income in Arizona is $89,693, while the per capita income is $34,644.
-The median income in the U.S. is $70,784, making Arizona a high-income area, with Paradise Valley, Carefree, and Scottsdale owning some of the most affluent mean incomes.
+The median income in the U.S. is $70,784, making Arizona a home for higher-income earners.
+Areas like Paradise Valley, Carefree, and Scottsdale are among the most affluent areas in the state.

-Although Arizona has a higher average income than the U.S. in general, its poverty level is above the national average at 12.9%.
-It also has a 3.5% unemployment rate, the same as the nation.
+Although Arizona has a higher average income than the U.S. in general, its poverty level is above the national average, sitting at 12.9%.
+The Grand Canyon State also has an unemployment rate of 3.4%, slightly lower than the nation.

 The national average credit score increased to 714 in 2021 and remained unchanged in 2022.
 This is due to the historically low delinquency rate on personal finance as consumers found alternative ways of making monthly payments, even through the pandemic.
 This includes using debt relief programs to manage debt and avoid delinquency.